 In addition to attending emergency call-outs, the job involves:

 - using sophisticated firefighting and rescue equipment

-- promoting fire safety via talks, advice and training sessions
+- promoting fire safety through talks, advice and training sessions

-- inspecting and enforcing safety standards in commercial and residential properties
+- inspecting building for fire safety and enforcing safety standards

 - performing practice drills

 - working with police and ambulance service personnel

 There are two main divisions of firefighter: full-time professional firefighters and retained firefighters.
 Apart from training, retained firefighters only attend the fire station during call-outs and usually have another full-time job.
 They're employed in rural areas and must live or work within five minutes of the station.
 Around 80 per cent of firefighters are retained.

 All staff wear uniforms, and 24-hour shift work is a standard requirement of the job.
 The work can be stressful and dangerous but there is a great deal of job satisfaction to be gained from providing such a valuable service to the community.